dnandha/miauth/README.md

 but for now you can always check the code.

 ## Installation
 Clone this repository and simply run `pip install -e`.
-I'm looking into pushing this package to PyPi.

 Requires Python 3.